-Being able to spot the right plant is important as there are some chokeberry and chokecherry poisonous look alikes which you don’t want to be on the wrong side of.
+Being able to spot the right plant is important as there are some chokeberry and chokecherry poisonous look-alikes that you don’t want to be on the wrong side of.
 These commonly include:

 Black Chokeberry Benefits

-Black chokeberry may support a number of health functions.
-Some potential benefits of black chokeberry include that it:
+Black chokeberry may support several health functions.
+Some potential benefits of black chokeberry include the it: